Libera-Chat/libera-chat.github.io/content/_guides/faq.md

 If the channel is set `PRIVATE` then you will not get information with those commands.

-Your only remaining option is to find someone else who in the channel who might help you get in contact.
+Your only remaining option is to find someone else in the channel who might help you get in contact.

 **Be considerate of other channels when doing this as it can be seen as dragging drama in from other places!**

-Remember, channel ops are **not** obligated to negotiate with you, and evading bans (sneaking back in) usually makes the matter worse.

-Asking network staff will not work as we **will not** override a ban or quiet set by a channel operator, and will not reveal information that is private.
-We also **will not** confiscate channels for "unfair" banning practices.

-If all this fails it is likely best for everyone involved if you just move on.

 ## Nick/channel is temporarily unavailable